Stevens Creek Trail

 Stevens Creek Trail Description

-The northern segment in Mountain View begins just beyond a junction with the San Francisco Bay Trail, a developing effort to create a 500-mile multiuse trail encircling its namesake bay.
-Coursing southward from 750-acre Shoreline Park, the trail runs through tidal marshlands and natural riparian habitats, providing for recreation and educational opportunities.
-Grade-separated crossings of busy roads allow for uninterrupted travel to the trail's endpoint in a residential sector of Mountain View at Heatherstone Way and Dale Avenue.
+At its northern end, the 5-mile Mountain View segment picks up near a junction with the San Francisco Bay Trail, a developing network of 500 miles of trails encircling the bay.
+Coursing southward from the 750-acre Shoreline Park, the trail runs through tidal marshlands juxtaposed against the uniquely modern architecture of the tech-giant campuses.
+After leaving the park, grade-separated crossings of busy roads allow for uninterrupted travel to the trail’s endpoint in a residential sector of Mountain View at Heatherstone Way and Dale Avenue.
+Multiple bike repair stations can be found in this section.

-In Cupertino, a much shorter stretch of the Stevens Creek Trail links two popular community parks.
-In the north, Blackberry Farm offers ample picnic space, swimming pools, a playground, and many other amenities, while the popular McClellan Ranch Preserve farther south features a nature museum and community garden on a preserved horse ranch.
+In Cupertino, a stretch of the Stevens Creek Trail links two popular community parks.
+The northern Blackberry Farm offers ample picnic space, swimming pools, a playground, and many other amenities and runs alongside a public golf course.
+The McClellan Ranch Preserve, a charming horse ranch contains a nature museum; a community garden; and a petting zoo with friendly alpacas, goats, and other farm animals.
+The ranch offers ample parking, restrooms, and water.
 Multiple restrooms and water fountains are located along the trail as indicated on the map.

 Parking and Trail Access